-The planning of the proposed Goat Squeezer Timber Sale Project was guided by the SFLMP.
+The planning of the proposed Goat Squeezer Timber Sale Project was quided by the SFLMP.
 The SFLMP philosophy and its appropriate Resource Management Standards have been incorporated into the design of the proposed actions.
 The Goat Squeezer Timber Sale Project Environmental Impact Statement (EIS) is not intended as a programmatic or area plan and is limited to addressing specific proposed actions in reference to issues that were identified through public involvement and input by the ID Team.

-RELATIONSHIP TO PROPOSED NEW RULES
+RELATIONSHIP TO NEW RULES

-DNRC is in the process of adopting administrative rules for forest management activities, including the management of old-growth stands.
-Adoption is scheduled for March of 2003.
+DNRC adopted administrative rules for forest-management activities, including the management of oldgrowth stands, in March of 2003.
 Timber sales would comply with the following implementation schedule proposed in the rules:

-- Sales associated with environmental documents scoped after rules adoption would be required to comply with the rules. - Sales associated with this EIS would not be required to comply with the rules, given how far along in the MEPA process the project is.
+- Sales associated with environmental documents scoped after adoption of the rules would be required to comply with the rules. - Given how far along this project is in the MEPA process, sales associated with this EIS would not be required to comply with the rules.
+This EIS follows the intent of the SFLMP.